Kaisei-Fukaya/Graphical-Asset-Generation-Mockup-Files/README.md

 ## Installation instructions
 ### Stand-alone
-The stand-alone interface can be downloaded here:
+The stand-alone interface can be downloaded [here](https://github.com/Kaisei-Fukaya/Graphical-Asset-Generation-Mockup-Files/blob/09e65ee4ee42eac20d15d08e204103b491490e29/graphical-asset-generator_stand-alone-win32-x64.zip).

 Once downloaded, extract the zip file in a location of your choosing such as your desktop.
 To run the application double click the {...exe} file.
 You may see a warning, click yes to run.